 4. Be aware of the time limits When you are asked to describe a photo and explain why something has happened, make sure that you leave some time for explaining your own opinion if that is a required part of the task.
 You should also avoid rushing, as speaking slowly and clearly is an essential skill in aeronautical communications.
 You will have better pronunciation if you slow down and don't swallow your words.

-5. Practice Before the ICAO English test, practice describing pictures with a colleague (if you already know someone who will also be taking the speaking test, ask him/her to practice with you).
+5. Get feedback Before an ICAO English test, get expert advice from Aviation English Asia Ltd. If you only practice with friends in a study group, you might copy their mistakes, and you will not be aware of your actual difficulties or proficiency.
+Remember, it's not what you say to answer a question, it's a matter of how well you answer a question.
 Students at Aviation English Asia are a friendly bunch who really make the effort to help each other.
 Of course, all our English courses for ICAO compliance offer thorough practice of these skills in each unit.

 What to do next